loveencounterflow/intertext-lexer/README.md

   * pay attention to the excellent SO answer https://stackoverflow.com/a/3469155/7568091 who suggests using `/[^\S\r\n]/` with double negative (`[^]` plus `\S`) to match linear whitespace only
 * **[–]** export `GUY.*.walk_lines()` to promote easy use of line-wise lexing
-* **[–]** allow lexemes to announce 'reserved' / 'forbidden' / 'active' characters (such as `<` that signals start of an HTML tag) that can later be used to formulate a fallback pattern to capture otherwise unmatched text portions
-  * **[–]** at any point, allow to construct a pattern that *only* matches reserved characters and a pattern that matches anything *except* reserved characters

 ## Is Done